-Macedonia mining: Euromax Ilovica gold copper project could be a show case for all East Europe mining projects18.
-January 2016. / Mining
+Macedonia mining: Euromax Ilovica gold copper project could be a show case for all East Europe mining projects, Mining

 Euromax Resources gold copper Ilovica project is a first European greenfield mining project in over three decades.
 Beside EBRD 20% share in the project, Euromax secured the off take agreement with Aurubis which secured a loan from German state equity fund.
 In addition Euromax secured loan from Caterpillar and agreement with Royal Gold.